mahesh-panchal/NBIS_project_template/workflow/containers/README.md

 # Containers - Custom container folder

 Use this folder to keep custom container image specifications.
-Make a directory for the tool, and keep the `Dockerfile` in there.
+Make a directory for the tool, and keep the `Dockerfile`/`Singularityfile` in there.
 ```
  containers/